Ghurtchu/the_daily_stoic/january/january6.md

 —MARCUS AURELIUS, MEDITATIONS, 8.52

-***Perspetcive: Unleash your true self, look deep in your heart, understand your character, be the main hero of your movie***
+***Perspetcive: Unleash your true self, look deep in your heart, understand your character, be the main hero of your movie.***